google/blockly-samples/codelabs/validation_and_warnings/validation_and_warnings.md

 Both Blockly's built-in validators and custom validators are nice because they immediately correct any errors so that there should never be any interruption in the validity of the blocks in the workspace or in the validity of the code that it generates.
 This results in a smooth, pleasant experience for the user, and you should take advantage of these validators whenever possible.

 However, there may be invalid conditions that can't be corrected automatically because it's ambiguous what the desired result is.
-For example, it doesn't make much sense for our custom block to have a `FIRST` field with a greater value than the `LAST` field, but it's not obvious which of the two fields is "wrong".
+For example, it doesn't make much sense for our custom block to have a `FIRST` field with a greater value than the `LAST` field, but it's not obvious which of the two fields is "wrong."
 The best we can do is warn the user about the problem, and let them decide how to fix it.

 In the case of our custom block, we want our extension to be notified whenever either field is updated, so that it can check both of the fields to determine whether the block is currently valid.
 We can set that up with a general change listener by adding this code inside the extension function after the custom validator: